Our eco journey

 Produce for the tasting room and functions is either grown on site or locally sourced which reduces carbon related transport emissions.
 We have switched from gas to an induction cooktop.
 Our POS is paperless and recycled bags or boxes are used for take away wine and fruit sales.

 We hire bike racks to the City of Albany for community events enabling people to cycle to events and securely store their bicycles, rather than drive fossil fuel burning cars.
 We also have a Vintage Hire business which is an extensive collection of preloved items that can be hired for weddings and other celebrations, thereby reducing single use items that can end up in landfill.
+Our Eco Weddings Packages ensure celebrations don’t have to be at the expense of the planet.
+Click here for more details.

 Images: Krysta Guille Photography, Lauren Sprigg Photography, Lee Griffith Photography, Charlie Hargroves, Base Imagery, Francis Andrijich/The Negri, Ben and Ebony, Cherry on the World.